mattriley/agile-avatars/README.md

 #### Used for

 Generating index.js files.
-Extracted from Agile Avatars.

 #### Comments

 - __No alternative that more closely matches the need exists__\
-This library was built with the specific constraints of Agile Avatars in mind.
+This library was extracted from Agile Avatars.

-- __Low impact of material change__\
-The fallback would be to either copy the code back into Agile Avatars, or to simply drop the dependency and edit index.js files manually.
-The cost is estimated to be low.